-A Preliminary Charge of up to 5% may be added to the Net Asset Value per Unit and retained by the Manager out of which the Manager may pay commission to authorised agents.
-In respect of Class I Units and Class C Units, the Directors will not impose a Preliminary Charge.
+A Preliminary Charge may be added to the Net Asset Value per Unit and retained by the Manager out of which the Manager may pay commission to authorised agents.
+It is the intention of the Directors that such charge should not, until further notice, exceed 5% of the Net Asset Value per Unit.
+In respect of Class I Units or Class X Units, the Directors will not impose a Preliminary Charge.

 The Manager is also entitled to add to the Net Asset Value per Unit for their own account, a charge sufficient to cover amounts paid by them on account of stamp duties and taxation in respect of the issue of Units and may also add a charge (not exceeding 1% of the Net Asset Value per Unit) for the account of the relevant Fund in respect of fiscal and purchase charges.
-It is not, how ever, the intention of the Manager to make any such additions in normal circumstances.
+It is not, however, the intention of the Manager to make any such additions in normal circumstances.